 In addition to the honor of being selected for this prestigious award, HASTI will present a cash award of $100.00, a one-year HASTI membership, and a recognition plaque to the recipient.

 Nominees must be full-time classroom teachers in the state of Indiana (Certified Science Teacher in Grades 9-12).
 The nominee may, but is not required, to be a current HASTI member.

 Follow the directions below to ensure that applications are complete.
-All applications must be submitted by October 19, 2018.

 Include one photo of the nominee.
 This photo will be used for publicity should the nominee be selected as the awardee.

 Two supporting letters from administrator, student or parent, and/or a peer teacher.
 One of these letters could be written by the nominator.
 Support letters are limited to one single spaced, typed page.